popphp/pop-kettle/README.md

 }
 ```

+From there, you can populate your SQL file with the raw SQL needed, or you can fill in
-From there you can fill in the `run()` method with the SQL you need to seed your data:
+the `run()` method in the seeder class with the SQL you need to seed your data:

 ```php
 <?php